Sepia kiensis

 Sepia kiensis is a species of cuttlefish native to the Indo-Pacific, specifically the Kai Islands, possibly to Timor and northern Australia.
-It lives at depth to 256 m.
+It lives at depth of 256 m.
 The validity of S. kiensis has been questioned.

 Sepia kiensis grows to a mantle length of 37 mm.

 The type specimen was collected off Kai Island in the Arafura Sea.
 It is deposited at The Natural History Museum in London.